gscrow/dressipi-com/cookies.markdown

 ### Cookies used by third parties

 These are cookies set and used by third parties providing services to Dressipi.
-See [www.developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage) for more information on google analytics
+See a <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage" target="_blank">www.developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage </a>  for more information on google analytics

 | Cookie | Expiration | More Information |
 | --- | --- | --- |